IceHe/lib/snips/markdown/markdown-style-guide.md

 If the goal is to clarify what the language is, do it on the preceding paragraph.

-_Rationale : harder to copy paste, noisier to read._
+_Rationale: harder to copy paste, noisier to read._

 _Good_